sauerbraten/graph/README.md

 A thread-safe implementation of a graph data structure in Go.
 See https://en.wikipedia.org/wiki/Graph_(abstract_data_type) for more information.
 This implementation is weighted, but undirected.

-This is the no-storage branch, which can not store values in the graph's vertexes.
+This is the no-storage branch, which can not store values in the graph's vertexes, and thus is a bit slimmer and easier on memory.

 ## Usage

 Get the package:

-	$ go get github.com/sauerbraten/graph
+	$ go get -d github.com/sauerbraten/graph
+	$ cd $GOROOT/src/github.com/sauerbraten/graph
+	$ git checkout no-storage
+	$ go install

 Import the package: